Fainting Facts: Understanding the Causes, Symptoms and Treatments

 Acupressure practitioners recommend applying pressure to a point called governor vessel 26 (GV26) to revive someone who has fainted or to stop a faint before it happens.
 Find it in the middle of the two ridges that run between the nose and the lips, about half way up, and press with your little finger.

-Taking a tummy-friendly iron supplement may be useful for those who faint or feel lightheaded because they have iron-deficiency anaemia.
+Taking a tummy-friendly iron supplement may be useful for those who faint or feel lightheaded because they have iron-deficiency anaemia, with studies confirming that some people who faint may be low in iron (vi).
 You could also try eating more iron-rich foods, such as red meat, seaweed, pumpkin seeds, spinach and other green vegetables.

 Meanwhile, if you’re low in iron there’s a chance your diet may be lacking one or more other essential nutrients.
 Taking a good-quality multivitamin and mineral supplement may be an effective insurance policy, especially if your diet isn’t always as healthy as it should be.